 One of the most iconic things to do in Chiang Mai is riding a Songthaew.
-It is a famous part of the Thai culture.
+It is a famous part of Thai culture.
 It is a communal, shared transport which uses the back of a pickup truck to seat people in two rows.
 This is a very cheap form of transport, with average prices being 50 Baht.
 In Chiang Mai especially, it is an easy way to go to sights as there are designated Songthaew dropping and pick up points for certain noteworthy places.

 It isn’t any challenge to look for Songthaew, which throng the city and the surrounding areas.
 You can even hail a moving one by waving.
-Of course, this is the best mode of transportation if you’d like to make conversation with fellow travelers who will be with you.
+Of course, this is the best mode of transportation if you’d like to make a conversation with fellow travelers who will be with you.
 If you’re not too big on taking a Songthaew with strangers, you can just hire your own.